 I truly treasure my collection of cookbooks and food magazines.
 In fact, I’m rather territorial when it comes to them.
 And like most home chefs, there is a top tier I simply could not live without.
 The Junior League of Annapolis cookbook titled Of Tide and Thyme (love the name!) falls squarely in that category.

 Assembling the casserole is straightforward.
-First, start by spreading out the bread cubes in the baking dish, and drizzle with the melted butter.
-Second, add the ham and half the cheese.
-Omit the ham to keep the dish vegetarian.
-Press down lightly with your fingers to ensure even layering.
+Spread the bread cubes in the baking dish, and drizzle with melted butter.

 - 1 loaf day-old rustic bread, cut into 1-inch cubes, about 8 cups

 - 6 ounces ham steak, ¼-inch dice, about 1 ½ cups (optional)*

 - 1 cup packed medium cheddar cheese, freshly shredded

 - 1 cup packed gruyere cheese, freshly shredded